William Servat

 William Servat (born 9 December 1978 in Saint-Gaudens, France) is a former French rugby union footballer and is currently an assistant coach for the France national team.
 Servat played as a hooker for Toulouse in the Top 14 club competition and for France at international level.
+Servat was regarded as one of the top hookers in the world in the late 2000's, culminating in 2010 Grand Slam & European Cup wins.

 Career

 Club career

 Born in Saint-Gaudens in the Haute-Garonne département of France, Servat began his rugby career at his local club, Mazères-Cassagne.
 He played for Mazères-Cassagne until 1998, when he was signed by Toulouse.
 In his first season at Toulouse, Servat helped the club to their fifth Top 14 title in six years.
 He has since been involved with just one more Top 14 title victory (in 2001), but he has helped the club to three Heineken Cup titles in 2002–03, playing as a replacement in the final, and starting in the 2004–05 and 2009-10 finals.